Will Benson Player Props: Reds vs. Rockies

 Will Benson At The Plate

-- Benson has a double, two triples, a home run and 12 walks while hitting .257.
+- Benson is batting .257 with a double, two triples, a home run and 12 walks.

-- Benson has picked up a hit in 44.4% of his 27 games this season, with more than one hit in 14.8% of those games.
+- Benson has reached base via a hit in 12 games this season (of 27 played), and had multiple hits in four of those games.

-- He has gone deep in one of 27 games, and in 1.2% of his plate appearances.
+- He has hit a long ball in one of 27 games, and in 1.2% of his plate appearances.

 - In two games this year, Benson has driven in a run, and in both of those games he had multiple runs batted in.